d-chambers/Detex/README.md

     ss.attachPickTimes()

 ### 4.2, 4.3, 4.4 Perform SVD, set dimension of representation, and set threshold
 Next a singular value decomposition is performed on the  waveform groups that have been aligned and trimmed.
 A dimension of representation (IE the number of left singular vectors used to describe the waveform family) is calculated based on the fractional energy capture of 90% (by default).
-A detection statistic (DS) threshold for each subspace and singleton is then determined by calculated the detection statistic of the subspace with random continuous data that contains no high amplitude signals, fitting a beta PDF to the distribution, and finding the DS corresponding to the selected probability of false detection $10^{-12}$ by default).
+A detection statistic (DS) threshold for each subspace and singleton is then determined by calculated the detection statistic of the subspace with random continuous data that contain no high amplitude signals, fitting a beta PDF to the distribution, and finding the DS corresponding to the selected probability of false detection $10^{-12}$ by default).
+In the future I hope to add other distribution options, such as log-normal.

     ss.SVD()